Gammerdinger/Bioinformatic_protocols/Alignment/README.md

 >
 ><reference_base> This is the full path to where you want the index (Ideally in the same directory as your reference FASTA file) and what you want the index to be called.

+The output from this should be several files with your reference_base followed by .bt2.

 Now to run the alignment, you will need to use the following command:

 `bowtie2 -x <reference_base> -1 <Left_reads.fastq> -2 <Right_reads.fastq> --very-sensitive -p <Threads> --rg-id <RGID> --rg LB:<RGLB> --rg PL:<RGPL> --rg PU:<RGPU> --rg SM:<RGSM> -S <Alignment.sam>`